-- In a first step the TOE integrated circuit is produced containing the travel document's chip Dedicated Software and the parts of the travel document's chip Embedded Software in the non-volatile non-programmable memories (ROM).
-If necessary the IC manufacturer adds part of the IC Embedded Software in the non-volatile programmable memories (EEPROM).
+- (Step3) In a first step the TOE integrated circuit is produced containing the travel document's chip Dedicated Software and the parts of the travel document's chip Embedded Software in the non-volatile non-programmable memories (ROM).
 The IC manufacturer writes the IC Identification Data onto the chip to control the IC as travel document material during the IC manufacturing and the delivery process to the travel document manufacturer.
-The IC is securely delivered from the IC manufacturer to the travel document manufacturer. - The inlay holding the chip as well as the antenna and the plastic with optical readable part, (holding the e.g. the printed MRZ) are necessary to represent a complete Passport, nevertheless they are not inevitable for the secure operation of the TOE.
+The IC is securely delivered from the IC manufacturer to the travel document manufacturer. - If necessary the IC manufacturer adds part of the IC Embedded Software in the nonvolatile programmable memories (for instance EEPROM). - (Step4) The travel document manufacturer combines the IC with hardware for the contactless interface in the inlay (embedding). - The inlay holding the IC as well as the antenna and the plastic with optical readable part, (holding e.g. the printed MRZ) are necessary to represent a complete Passport, nevertheless they are not inevitable for the secure operation of the TOE.

-- 40 The travel document manufacturer - (i) add part of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM) if necessary, - (ii) creates the ePassport application, - (iii) equips TOE's chip with pre-personalization Data. - The pre-personalized travel document together with the IC Identifier is securely delivered from the travel document manufacturer to the Personalization Agent.
-The travel document manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent. - This life cycle phase 2 corresponds to Phase 3 and Phase 4 of [PP0035] and may include for flexibility reasons Phase 5 and some production processes from Phase 6 as well.
-Depending on the requirements of the following Personalization life cycle phase 3 some restrictions for the file system may also be fixed already in this phase.
+- 41 (Step5) The travel document manufacturer - (i) add part of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM) if necessary, - (ii) creates the ePassport application, - (iii) equips TOE's chip with pre-personalization Data. - The pre-personalized travel document together with the IC Identifier is securely delivered from the travel document manufacturer to the Personalization Agent.
+The travel document manufacturer also provides the relevant parts of the guidance documentation to the Personalization Agent.
+This handing over is the delivery of the TOE in the meaning of the CC. - Depending on the requirements of the following Personalization life cycle phase 3 some restrictions for the file system may also be fixed already in this phase.
 Despite of that they all could be made also during Personalization, i.e. they are not changing the TOE itself, such an approach of delivering the TOE with different configurations is useful for issuing states or organizations.
 The mentioned restrictions never change the structure of the file system, but affect only the pre-allocation of maximal available memory and the a priori appearance of elementary files (EFs) for data groups to be allocated and filled up during Personalization.
-Note that any other file parameter including the access rules cannot be changed. - For the TOE two pre-configured versions (FSV01 and FSV02) of the file system apply.
-A detailed description of the sub-phases and the file system pre-configurations, including the assigned maximal available memory sizes can be found in the Administrator Guidance [TCOSADM]. - The product is finished after initialization, after testing the OS and creation of the dedicated file system with security attributes and readymade for the import of User Data.
+Note that any other file parameter including the access rules cannot be changed. - A detailed description of the sub-phases and the system pre-configurations, including the assigned maximal available memory sizes can be found in the Administrator Guidance [TCOSADM]. - The product is finished after initialization, after testing the OS and creation of the dedicated file system with security attributes and readymade for the import of User Data.
 This corresponds to the end of the life cycle phase 2 of the Protection Profile [EACPassPP].
 The TOE may also be pre-configured during manufacturing which leads to different configurations for delivering.
-A more detailed description of the production processes in Phases 5 and 6 of PP0035 [PP0035] is given in the Administrator Guidance document [TCOSADM].
-Note that the physical interface (i.e. the antenna) is out of the scope of the PP0035.
-Therefore it is not considered in the life cycle phases mapping.
+A more detailed description of the production processes is given in the Administrator Guidance document [TCOSADM]. - Application Note 1: For flexibility reasons the order of the steps (Step4) and (Step5) can be changed.
+Nevertheless the delivery of the TOE in the meaning of the CC can only be done after both steps are completed.